SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

-In this section, you will return into the role as a rogue actor and conduct several more actions resulting in Log Events flowing into *SAP Enterprise Threat Detection, public cloud*.
+In this section, you will return into the role as a rogue actor and conduct several more actions resulting in Log Events flowing into *SAP Enterprise Threat Detection, cloud edition*.

 First, you need to log on to the SAP S/4HANA with the newly generated user ETDDEMO##.